Lemon Granita

 Why Make This Lemon Granita Recipe?

 This lemon granita reminds me of grown-up frozen lemonade, or an adult snowcone, and making it couldn’t be easier.
-Simply simmer a sugar-and-water syrup on the stovetop, stir in fresh lemon juice and zest, and freeze the mixture in a shallow container, periodically scraping the forming ice crystals with a fork.
-A couple of hours (and a whole lot of fork-scraping!) later, and you’ve made an impressive summer dessert, without ever needing to turn on the oven.
+Simmer a sugar-and-water syrup on the stovetop, stir in fresh lemon juice and zest, and freeze the mixture in a shallow container, periodically scraping the forming ice crystals with a fork.
+A couple of hours (and a whole lot of fork-scraping!) later, and you’ve made a light and citrus-y summer dessert, without ever needing to turn on the oven.

 Lemon Granita Ingredients